martinellimarco/t2sz/README.md

 If you are working with big files (hundreds of MiB) then you will not have many benefits in terms of seeking time if you use `-s`, but you should increase your compression level to get smaller archives.

-On the other hand, if you have a thousands of small files (few MiB or less) that usually compress well and are correlated you may take advantage of both `-s` and `-l`.
+On the other hand, if you have thousands of small files (few MiB or less) that usually compress well and are correlated you may take advantage of both `-s` and `-l`.

 What follows is a test I made with a dataset of ~100.000 binary files less than 4MiB in size.
 The exact numbers are not important.